-- the creation of a distinctive, well integrated suburb of Winchester Town which respects its local context, and enhances the standards of sustainable design in the locality; - the proposal should follow an organic sequence of development, radiating from the southern urban edges of the site, with the timely provision of infrastructure and community facilities to the benefit of the new community at the earliest possible time; - development proposals should be accompanied by a comprehensive masterplan for approval, which includes an indicative layout and phasing plan and sets out details of how this will be achieved.
+- the creation of a distinctive, well integrated suburb of Winchester Town which respects its local context, and enhances the standards of sustainable design in the locality; - the proposal should follow an organic sequence of development, radiating from the southern urban edges of the site, with the timely provision of infrastructure and community facilities to the benefit of the new community at the earliest possible time, as set out in the Infrastructure Delivery Summary at Appendix E;

+- development proposals should be accompanied by a comprehensive masterplan for approval, which includes an indicative layout and phasing plan and sets out details of how this will be achieved.
 The masterplan should reflect the location of the site and minimise its impact on the setting of Winchester and local landscape, to incorporate the highest standards of contemporary urban design and the effective use of the site through the application of appropriate densities, layout and form; - the development should be designed to meet the housing needs of all sectors of the community, including families, the young and older people to ensure equality and social cohesion.
 House types and affordability should be matched so far as possible to the local employment base in order to reduce the need for in and out commuting; - provision of a new local centre, with a range of shopping facilities to meet locally-generated needs, small-scale employment uses, preschool facilities, and primary education.
 The potential for relocating all or some of the facilities on the current Henry Beaufort secondary school site should be investigated; - improved accessibility to the town centre and the railway station by sustainable transport systems to reduce the need to travel by car, including public transport provision and enhancement, footpaths, cycleways, bridleways, and green corridors.
-Measures to mitigate the traffic impacts of the proposed development on the strategic and local road networks should be included and funded, including the provision of a park and ride 'light' scheme within the northern part of development. - provision of publicly accessible land to the east of the railway line to help meet requirements for green infrastructure, and to mitigate potential environmental impacts, in addition to substantial areas of onsite open space to meet all the recreational needs of the new community, including the retention and enhancement of existing routes within the site to provide links between existing and proposed green infrastructure;

-- avoid harmful impacts on water resources, given the proximity of the site to the River Itchen which is designated as a European site of nature conservation interest.
-The development should provide a fully integrated Sustainable Drainage System to mitigate against any potential flood risk; - protection and enhancement of landscaping and mature trees along the ridge which runs from east to west across the site, along Well House Lane and Andover Road, and within the area to the east of the railway line. - the provision of major new structural planting, especially to soften the impact of development in views from the north and to reduce the impact of noise and light pollution arising from the development of the site.
+Measures to mitigate the traffic impacts of the proposed development on the strategic and local road networks should be included and funded, including the provision of a park and ride 'light' scheme within the northern part of development. - provision of publicly accessible land to the east of the railway line to help meet requirements for green infrastructure, and to mitigate potential environmental impacts, in addition to substantial areas of onsite open space to meet all the recreational needs of the new community, including the retention and enhancement of existing routes within the site to provide links between existing and proposed green infrastructure; - avoid harmful impacts on water resources, given the proximity of the site to the River Itchen which is designated as a European site of nature conservation interest.
+The development should provide a fully integrated Sustainable Drainage System to mitigate against any potential flood risk, apply a flood risk sequential approach to development across the site, and ensure adequate separation from the Harestock Waste Water Treatment Works; - protection and enhancement of landscaping and mature trees along the ridge which runs from east to west across the site, along Well

+House Lane and Andover Road, and within the area to the east of the railway line.